 This picture was taken on Northey Island in the River Blackwater.
 The Island is owned by the National Trust and is a nature reserve.
 A visit to the island can be arranged by contacting the warden and obtaining a permit.
 There are occasional open days although these are few and far between partly due to fragility of the environment and disturbance of a nature reserve.
-The last opening was Sunday September 23 2007when the pictures below were taken.
+The pictures below were taken on the open day of Sunday September 23 2007

 The view below is of the causeway from Northey island, a trackway that has probably been there since Roman times.
 Here over a thousand years ago raiding Danes crossed and fought a battle with the Saxons lead by Brythnoth, in a field on the mainland where the Saxons were defeated.